coder83431/Post-Installation-Setup/README.md

 </p>

 <h1>osTicket - Post-Installation Setup </h1>
 This tutorial outlines the post-installation setup of osTicket.
 This setup includes creating agents, users, departments, teams, and roles.
-Different types of SLAS's will be configured as well that outlines the ranges in severity of the tickets we will be creating.<br />
+Different types of SLA's will be configured as well that outlines the ranges in severity of the tickets we will be creating.<br />

 <h2>Environments and Technologies Used</h2>